Online Campus Tour

 In all of our media practice areas, we have purpose-built facilities that emulate current industry practice, including radio and TV studios, post-production facilities, video and sound editing suites, digital animation facilities, photography studios, and a 120-seat screening room.

 The building is also filled with quiet study spaces and sofas for group work.
-While you are studying you can grab a coffee at our vegan Peak Street Café.
+While you are studying you can grab a coffee at Benugo, located on the ground floor.
 On the top floor is a balcony, from which you get views of the London skyline.

 Outside the Professor Stuart Hall Building